Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Conclusion

 \section{Conclusion}

-This work introduces \emph{Heterogeneous Dynamic Logic}, a compositional framework for the verification of heterogeneous programs.
-Similarly to how Satisfiability Modulo Theories modularly combines data logics to construct more expressive combined first-order theories, Heterogeneous Dynamic Logic modularly combines program logics to construct more expressive, combined heterogeneous program logics.
-The resulting heterogeneous dynamic theories do not only enable us to \emph{specify} properties that would otherwise be hard to formalize (see \Cref{subsubsec:case-studies:controller:example}), but they also provide a proof calculus to decompose specified heterogeneous properties in a manner that is compatible with existing homogeneous verification infrastructure. \Cref{sec:rel-complete} shows under reasonable assumptions that heterogeneous proof calculi inherit not just rules and axioms but also relative completeness.
-This ensures that verifying heterogeneous programs is no harder than verifying properties about the homogeneous programs and their shared first-order structure (i.e., their data logic).
-The proof theory of heterogeneous systems provided in this work will not only enable the combination of existing, dynamic logic-based verification methodologies, but also serves as a vehicle for future dynamic logic-based verification techniques, which will be able to seamlessly integrate with the existing ecosystem by using HDL.
+\looseness=-1 This work introduces \emph{Heterogeneous Dynamic Logic}, a compositional framework for the verification of heterogeneous programs.
+Similarly to how Satisfiability Modulo Theories modularly combines data logics to construct more expressive, combined first-order theories, Heterogeneous Dynamic Logic modularly combines program logics to construct more expressive, combined heterogeneous program logics.
+The resulting heterogeneous dynamic theories enable not only the \emph{specification} of otherwise hard to formalize properties (see \Cref{sec:exemplary_case_study_intro,case_study_guarantee}), but also their \emph{verification} by providing a proof calculus that decomposes problems in a manner that is compatible with existing homogeneous verification infrastructure -- including, both, classical dynamic logic calculi and KAT-based equational reasoning. \Cref{sec:rel-complete} shows, under common assumptions, that heterogeneous proof calculi inherit not just rules and axioms but also relative completeness.
+This proves that verifying heterogeneous programs is no harder than verifying properties about the homogeneous programs and their shared first-order structure (i.e., their data logic).
+Our proof theory of heterogeneous systems will not only enable the combination of existing \chg{S45}{verification methodologies}{verificaiton methodolgies}, but also serves as a vehicle for future dynamic logic or KAT-based verification techniques, which can seamlessly integrate with the existing ecosystem through HDL.